Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Numerical results

-We choose $N_t=21$ equidistant points in each time subdomain as $t_m^i$ in Eq.(\ref{loss_m}), and the mass at each moment $t_i$ is computed at $50\times 50$ quadrature points $\{(\bm{x}_q^j,y_q^j)\}_{j=1}^{N_q}$.
+We choose $N_t=21$ equidistant points in each time subinterval as $t_m^i$ in Eq.(\ref{loss_m}), and the mass at time $t_i$ is computed at $50\times 50$ quadrature points $\{(\bm{x}_q^j,y_q^j)\}_{j=1}^{N_q}$.
 The predicted solutions and absolute errors are shown in Fig.~\ref{2_RE}\subref{result_2} and Fig.~\ref{2_RE}\subref{error_2}.
-From Fig.~\ref{2_RE}\subref{error_2}, it is observed that the maximum absolute error of each moment decreases to 0.084, 0.056 and 0.044, which are smaller than the absolute errors in Fig.~\ref{1_RE}\subref{error_1}.
+From Fig.~\ref{2_RE}\subref{error_2}, it is observed that the maximum absolute error at each time decreases to $0.084, 0.056$ and $0.0444$, which are smaller than the absolute errors in Fig.~\ref{1_RE}\subref{error_1}.

-After adding the mass loss function, the evolutions of energy and mass are plotted in Fig.~\ref{2_EM}\subref{energy_2} and Fig.~\ref{2_EM}\subref{mass_2}.
-The results show that the energy of the predicted solutions decreases with time.
-The value of the mass is relatively stable in the later stages, while the mass error in the initial stage is large, with a maximum value of 2.27e-03 in the entire time domain.
+After adding the mass loss function, the energy and mass evolutions are plotted in Fig.~\ref{2_EM}\subref{energy_2} and Fig.~\ref{2_EM}\subref{mass_2}.
+The energy of the predicted solutions decreases with time.
+The mass is relatively stable in the later stages, while the initial mass error is large, with a maximum of $2.27e-03$ over the entire time domain.

-To reduce the mass error at the beginning, time segments lengths are adjusted accoring to the variation of energy with time.
-Specifically, it is observed that the energy decreases rapidly mainly in $t\in[0,0.02]$ and then decreases slowly.
-Finally, the energy tends to be constant after $t=0.2$.
-Therefore we reset the length of the time segments to be 0.02, 0.18, 0.4, 0.4, and $N_t=26$.
-The absolute errors are plotted in Fig.~\ref{error_3}.
-The maximum absolute errors in Fig.~\ref{error_3} are 0.239, 0.507 and 0.849, respectively.
-The absolute errors are substantially higher compared to those of the above uniform time time domain division.
+To reduce the initial mass error, time subintervals are adjusted according to the variation of energy with time.
+The energy decreases rapidly in $t\in[0,0.02]$ and then slowly, becoming nearly constant after $t=0.2$.
+Therefore, we reset the lengths of time subintervals to $0.02, 0.18, 0.4, 0.4$, with $N_t=26$.
+The mass loss weight in the first time subdomain is set to $10$, and the weights in the other segments are kept as $1$.

-We further plot the numerical mass error with two methods of time domain division, shown in Fig.~\ref{CH_MM}\subref{mass_error2} and Fig.~\ref{CH_MM}\subref{mass_error3}.
-Fig.~\ref{CH_MM} demonstrates that the maximum mass error of the non-uniform segmentation is larger than one of the uniform segmentation, which reaches 7.29e-03, but its mass error is mainly concentrated in the initial stage of $t\in[0,0.02]$ with a much smaller mass error in the later stage.
-The simulation results will have some errors at the junction point, which is manifested as the fluctuation of the mass curve at the junction of two intervals.
-In order to reduce this fluctuation, too more spliting of intermalvs are not considered.

-With the same non-uniform time domain division above mentioned, we change the weight of mass loss in the first time interval to 10, and keep the others as 1.
 The predicted solutions and absolute errors are shown in Fig.~\ref{4_RE}\subref{result_4} and Fig.~\ref{4_RE}\subref{error_4}.
+The maximum absolute errors at each time in Fig.~\ref{4_RE}\subref{error_4} are $0.058, 0.054$ and $0.049$.
+Although not improved significantly compared to the uniform case, the maximum mass error is reduced to $1.01e-03$.